 The first thing you should do when you get a new account is verify that you can log in.
 The primary way to access the MIT Supercloud system is through ssh.
 Instructions for different operating systems are below.
 Keep in mind that you will only be able to access the system from ssh from the machine where you generated your ssh key.
 You will not be able to log in until we have sent you an email stating that we have created your account, which will contain your username.

-First open a command line terminal window.
+First open a command line terminal window where you generated your ssh keys.
 Enter the following command, where

 USERNAME is your username on the MIT Supercloud system: